 These are some of the most common siding materials available for modern homes:

-● Fiber cement siding: Fiber cement options like James Hardie offers the natural look of masonry, wood, or stucco without all of the maintenance required with those materials traditionally.
-Fiber cement is resistant to insects and fire and can be expected to last for 50 years or longer.
+Fiber cement options like James Hardie offers the natural look of masonry, wood, or stucco without all of the maintenance required with those materials traditionally.
+Fiber cement is also resistant to insects and fire and can be expected to last for 50 years or longer.

-● Steel siding: More homeowners are turning to steel for its incredible durability and longevity.
+Steel siding can’t be beaten when it comes to durability and longevity.
 Since it doesn’t retain moisture and it isn’t porous, you won’t have to worry about insect infestation or mold growth as time goes by.
 And it comes in a surprising number of profiles and colors.
 With clean lines and uniform panels that won’t warp or shrink over time, today’s steel is available in a look that mimics genuine wood.

 Also known as composite wood, engineered wood gives the look of real wood with the durability of modern manufacturing.
 While traditional wood can crack, warp, and even split over time, engineered wood is better able to withstand high winds and moisture while requiring very little maintenance.

 ● Scalloped siding